If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Can you Cure the Sacbrood Disease?

 Chemical control of bee diseases is a preferred option by beekeepers where it is available.
-With Sacbrood disease however, there is not much the beekeeper can do using chemicals to control the disease.
+With Sacbrood disease, however, there is not much the beekeeper can do using chemicals to control the disease.
 There is no cure for it.
-Management and treatment of the disease is therefore largely done by preventive and pressure relief practices.
+Management and treatment of the disease are therefore largely done by preventive and pressure relief practices.
 In the apiary, the pressure caused by the Sacbrood disease can be eased to make the affected honey bee colony stronger, and able to withstand other management practices carried out to keep the disease at bay.
-Requeening the honey bee colony is a very reliable hive management practice that helps with control of Sacbrood disease.
+Requeening the honey bee colony is a very reliable hive management practice that helps with the control of Sacbrood disease.

 In addition to bringing in a fresh queen bee into the honey bee colony, practicing good hygiene at the apiary is important for disease prevention.
 Sacbrood disease establishes itself with greater ease in beehives that are not very clean.
 Hive hygiene in modern beekeeping is a net product of the efforts by both the beekeeper and the honey bee colony.
-Broken comb, spills, dead bees etc., should be removed from the beehive when you see them.
+Broken comb, spills, dead bees, etc., should be removed from the beehive when you see them.
 Honey bees clean the beehive but may take too much time to remove large pieces of debris.
-Helping them with those allows the bees to focus their hive hygiene efforts to areas in which they perform best.
+Helping them with those allows the bees to focus their hive hygiene efforts on areas in which they perform best.

-A beehive in which Sacbrood disease has taken root, may be saved by assistance in hive hygiene given by you.
+A beehive in which Sacbrood disease has taken root may be saved by assistance in hive hygiene given by you.
 The bees saved from dealing with debris and dead comrades shift to clearing dead infectious larvae from brood comb cells.
 To facilitate greater beehive hygiene, you may install a screened bottom board in the infected beehive.
 The screened bottom board allows dead bees and larvae through it and onto the ground.
 You can then sweep up the debris and dirt from under the beehive.

 Apiary Management for Sacbrood Disease Treatment in Honeybees

-Other apiary and beehive management practices you can use to curb Sacbrood disease in your apiary are: spacing of hives to prevent honey bee drifting, feeding to ease pressure on infected honey bee colonies and merging weakened honey bee colonies.
+Other apiary and beehive management practices you can use to curb Sacbrood disease in your apiary are spacing of hives to prevent honey bee drifting, feeding to ease pressure on infected honey bee colonies, and merging weakened honey bee colonies.
 Strong honey bee colonies are not easily overwhelmed by Sacbrood disease.

 1. Hygienic Honey Bee Colony Behavior

 Hygienic behavior in bees is heavily influenced by their genetics.
 This is used in favor of the beekeeper to control Sacbrood disease.
 A honey bee colony that is affected by the disease is an indicator of poor genetics.
-Beekeepers are encouraged to find a queen bee of better stock and bring her into the beehive.
+You are encouraged to find a queen bee of better stock and bring her into the beehive.
 It causes some disruption in the beehive yes, but improves the overall genetics of the honey bee colony.

 Eventually, all worker bees in the beehive are offspring of the new queen bee and they improve hygiene in the beehive.
 When requeening, be sure to use a queen of better stock than the one you already have in the honey bee colony infected by Sacbrood disease.
 You can ask fellow beekeepers near you to give or sell one to you.

 When requeening a honey bee colony because of a Sacbrood infection, feeding the colony helps relieve some of the stress the colony experiences.
 It takes some time before the new queen bee is released from her cage and starts laying eggs.
-The disruption in brood cycle caused by this is also believed to contribute to better management and eventual Sacbrood disease treatment in honey bees.
+The disruption in the brood cycle caused by this is also believed to contribute to better management and eventual Sacbrood disease treatment in honey bees.

 2. Requeening for Sacbrood Disease Treatment

-Nectar and pollen shortages, a poorly performing queen and climatic conditions reduce colony strength and the ability of the colony to fight Sacbrood disease.
+Nectar and pollen shortages, a poorly performing queen, and climatic conditions reduce colony strength and the ability of the colony to fight Sacbrood disease.
 Infestations by pests and other diseases of honeybees can also contribute to lowering colony strength.
 If you find such conditions in your beehives, take measures to bring the colony back to its proper population.
 More worker bees should be added to the colony.
-Methods of triggering production of more worker bees include providing sugar and pollen to the honey bee colony.
+Methods of triggering the production of more worker bees include providing sugar and pollen to the honey bee colony.

 Beekeepers with more than one beehive of the same configuration can bring in additional frames of bee brood.
-When the brood finishes development and emerges as adult bees, it contributes to the increase of adult bee population in the honey bee colony.
+When the brood finishes development and emerges as adult bees, it contributes to the increase of the adult bee population in the honey bee colony.
 The frame added to the beehive can replace an infected brood frame in the beehive afflicted by Sacbrood disease, or put in the super box immediately above the brood box of the beehive.

 Placing the brood frame in the super box requires you to remove the queen excluder if there is one in your beehive.
 It allows the queen bee to move to the area in which you have placed the brood frame.
 She brings with her many nurse bees.
 These nurse bees get to know there is more brood in the beehive and will begin to feed them.
 Additional space for the queen to lay eggs can also save the beehive from total collapse.